+responsibilities in the form of a f b f fair.

+Planning Performance Indicators

+Level 4 Level 3 Level 2 Level 1

+Administrator/ Administrator/ Administrator/ Administrator/

+Supervisor analyzes Supervisor reviews Supervisor reviews Supervisor does not

+data and identifies PD data and discusses data of student and analyze, review, or

+needs of student and needs of student and participants. discuss data needs of

+participants. participants. student and

+participants.

+Identifies strengths Creates PD Plan but

-responsibilities in the form of a PD Plan.
-Planning Performance Indicators Level 4 Level 3 Level 2 Level 1 Administrator/ Supervisor analyzes data and identifies PD needs of student and participants.
-Administrator/ Supervisor reviews data and discusses needs of student and participants.
-Administrator/ Supervisor reviews data of student and participants.
-Administrator/ Supervisor does not analyze, review, or discuss data needs of student and participants.
-Identifies strengths and areas of targeted growth to develop, monitor and implement an effective PD Plan to positively impact practice and student achievement as determined by data trends, Strategic Achievement Plan, district priority initiatives, school improvement plans, and professional growth plans.
-Creates PD Plan but uses it intermittently to guide professional growth.
+and areas of targeted uses it intermittently

+growth to develop, monitor and implement an effective PD Plan to positively impact practice and student achievement as determined by data trends, Strategic Achievement Plan, district priority initiatives, school improvement plans, and professional growth plans. to guide professional growth.
 Creates a PD plan but using a format that is inconsistent across the District.
 Does not plan professional learning or there is no process in place to allow for planning professional learning.
 Administrator/ Supervisor creates a yearlong PD Plan based on the identified needs aligned with Strategic Achievement Plan, district priority initiatives, school improvement plans, and professional growth plans.
 Administrator/ Supervisor establishes a PD Team that meets to create a PD Plan based on the identified needs aligned with Strategic Achievement Plan, district priority initiatives, school improvement plans, and professional growth plans.
 Administrator/ Supervisor establishes a PD Team that meets to create a PD Plan based on the identified needs.
 Administrator/ Supervisor has no PD Team or PD Team performs very cursory functions in the planning of PD for the year.

-Г

-Administrator/

-Supervisor does not

-Administrator/ Administrator/ Administrator/ determine if providers

-, • l -

-Supervisor Supervisor researches Supervisor are internal or district

-consistently and determines who determines if providers or performs

-researches and will best facilitate all providers are internal very cursory functions

-determines who will PD sitting under their providers or in the selection of

-best facilitate all PD master plans and district/providers. providers to be used.

-sitting under their innovation , 1 •

-master plans and configurations and if

-innovation providers will be

-internal providers or

-configurations and if -

-providers will be district providers.

-internal providers or

-district providers.

-•
+Administrator/ Supervisor consistently researches and determines who will best facilitate all PD sitting under their master plans and innovation configurations and if providers will be internal providers or district providers.
+Administrator/ Supervisor researches and determines who will best facilitate all PD sitting under their master plans and innovation configurations and if providers will be internal providers or district providers.
+Administrator/ Supervisor determines if providers are internal providers or district/providers.
+Administrator/ Supervisor does not determine if providers are internal or district providers or performs very cursory functions in the selection of providers to be used.
+2.2 Desired Outco ome: PD Provider su ipports professiona l development